olance/algobuy/README.md

 Note that the page won't update if there's been a linting error introduced with the new modifications.
 Linting errors can then be found on the task's output.

+## publish

+	gulp publish

+This task deploys the `dist` directory's content to the `gh-page` branch to make the demo website accessible at http://olance.github.io/algobuy/